Jt80149/dotfiles/sys-installs.md

 "chmod +x ~/path/to/your/dotfiles/sys-installs/install-aws-cli.sh"

 # Description:
 This folder contains scripts for installing various software packages on Ubuntu Linux.
 Each script checks for necessary conditions before proceeding with the installation to ensure a smooth and conflict-free setup.
-I ended up using the since there
+I used the AWS Command Line Interface (CLI)

 # Script:
+- This line of code starting off checks to see if the script is running as root.
+-
 if [ "$EUID" -ne 0 ]; then
   echo "This script requires sudo or root privileges.
 Please run as root." exit 1 fi

+-
 if ! command -v apt &> /dev/null; then
   echo "This script requires the apt package manager.
 Please ensure apt is installed." exit 1 fi

+- This line allows for the action to either proceed with y or exit with n.
+-
 echo "This script will install the AWS Command Line Interface (CLI)." read -p "Do you want to proceed? (y/n): " choice if [[ "$choice" != "y" ]]; then